IHE-Germany/ITI.XDS.VS/input/pagecontent/index_en.md

 XDS VS (xdsVSS) - defines which value sets IHE ITI XDS SHOULD use for [**IHE Document Sharing Health Information Exchange**](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) in Germany.
-This is the homepage for the **IHE IT-I XDS Value Set National Extension for Germany**.
 {:.stu-note}

 Compatibility with FHIR but also other requirements demand changes to important aspects like canonicals.
 {:.new-content}

-For the successful implementation of file projects (eEPA, EFA, PEPA, etc.), metadata is required that enables the identification, selection and evaluation of documents stored in repositories.
+For the successful implementation of document management systems metadata is required that enables the identification, selection and evaluation of documents stored in these systems.
-In this project, value sets are developed that provide corresponding code systems.
+In this guide value sets are developed that provide corresponding code systems.

 ## Provision of the Technical Specification

 The FHIR terminology resources associated with this guide are published as packages.
 The links can be found on the download page.

-## Corrections

-Following corrections have been applied in contrast to what ART-DECOR provides:

-* event code list is missing - download not available
-* OID for non-doctoral codes are duplicate to practice setting code -> adjusted (x.70 -> .x71)
-* PracticeSetting has wrong URL and title
-* canonicals
-* adding of new codes to some codesystems

 ## Links